 As a child I was lucky enough to travel to many of Africa’s best game reserves and what I learnt in my youth is that nothing compares to the feeling of finding a rare member of the big 5 and getting to watch it alone for as long as you want.
 Not crowded by safari vehicles and loud tourists, simply relaxing and observing without disruption.
 A true safari experience.

 Travelling alone can be daunting for many reasons.
 You may worry about making friends or see it as too much of a risk to visit Africa on your own, but one of the biggest obstacles for the single adventurer is the cost.
 In high season you will be charged a single supplement in order to make up for not taking both beds in a room or tent.
 Luckily, during low season a lot of operators lower or waive the single supplement in order to fill their camp.
 There is no better time to tick Africa off your bucket list by yourself than low season and you’ll quickly see it’s not only cheaper, but more relaxing to visit when the huge families are back home and you have the savanna to yourself.

 Wild Frontiers offers Singles and Ladies Only Scheduled Departures in order to make travelling alone even easier.
 Check them out here.

-Wild Frontiers owns 3 seasonal Serengeti Camps as well as 3 properties in Uganda and we are running a low season special for April and May 2017 where your 4th night in any of our camps/lodges will be completely FREE.
-If, however, Tanzania and Uganda aren’t that high on your “Must-Do” list then feel free to contact our offices on email@example.com and let us tailor-make a trip to almost anywhere in Africa for you and your family.
+Wild Frontiers owns 3 seasonal Serengeti Camps as well as 3 properties in Uganda and we are running a low season special for April to May 2017 where your 4th night in any of our camps/lodges will be completely FREE.
+If however, Tanzania and Uganda aren’t that high on your must-do” list then feel free to contact our offices on firstname.lastname@example.org and let us tailor-make a trip to almost anywhere in Africa for you and your family.